Co-Curriculars and Affinity Groups

 Jewish Culture Club - JCC

 JCC is a group for students and faculty who identify as Jewish to discuss and take part in Jewish culture.
-We will be watching movies, discussing shared experiences and current events pertaining to the ethnic group, and eating Jewish foods.
+We will be watching movies, discussing shared experiences and current events pertaining to the religious and ethnic group, and eating Jewish foods.
 We will have some meetings and school-wide activities open to all students and faculty to attend.

 Joint Alliance for Diversity Awareness - JADA